 Various health conditions can contribute to the development of dementia.
 One particular type of dementia can occur as a result of changes in metabolism.
 It is known as metabolic dementia.

 Metabolism refers to physical and chemical processes that occur in your body.
-Certain health conditions such as those that affect the liver, uncontrolled diabetes or conditions caused by abnormal functioning of glands such as the thyroid, the hyperparathyroid and the adrenal glands can change your metabolism.
+Certain health conditions such as those that affect the liver, uncontrolled diabetes, or conditions caused by abnormal functioning of glands such as the thyroid, parathyroid, and the adrenal glands can change your metabolism.
 If these conditions are not treated, they can cause long-term changes in your metabolism.
 These long-term changes can result in the development of metabolic dementia.

 The symptoms of metabolic dementia are different for each affected person.
 However, dementia often results in confusion and changes in thinking.
 These changes may last for several minutes or several months.
 In the early stages of the disease, confusion may be mild and may not be readily recognized.
 Specific examples include: